Macro-micro decomposition for consistent and conservative model order reduction of hyperbolic shallow water moment equations: A study using POD-Galerkin and dynamical low rank approximation: Numerical experiments

 In \cref{fig:KT:velocity-profiles} the water velocity profiles for the smooth wave test case are plotted each time for different positions: $x = 0.05, 0.0, 0.15$ close to the center of the domain in \cref{fig:KT:velocity-profiles_close} and $x = 0.65, 0.67$ further away from the center in \cref{fig:KT:velocity-profiles_far}.
-In \cref{fig:KT:velocity-profiles_close}, the velocity profiles of the full-order model agree well with the reduced POD-Galerkin and DLRA models at all three points, while there are some small differences of the maximum velocity value due to the complexity of the test case and the significant model reduction.
-Note that the SWE model (not plotted here for conciseness) would completely fail at predicting these maximum velocity values due to the averaging procedure.
+In \cref{fig:KT:velocity-profiles_close}, the velocity profiles of the full-order model agree well with the reduced POD-Galerkin and DLRA models at all three points, while there are some small differences in the maximum velocity value due to the complexity of the test case and the significant model reduction.
+In contrast the rHSWME completely overshoots in the maximum velocity as it misses the information of the highest moment.
+Similarly for the SWE model, that is not shown for conciseness.
 The velocity profiles at positions further away from the center in \cref{fig:KT:velocity-profiles_far} yield a similar result.
-This time it is seems that the DLRA method yields slightly less accurate solutions than the POD-Galerkin solution with the precomputed basis.
-However, both methods still result in very good accuracy and capture both the qualitative and the quantitative velocity profiles well.